 It's London's weakest bridge, and there's a weight limit of 7.5 tonnes on its roadway.
 Only single-decker buses are allowed, and there's supposed to be a limit of one bus on the bridge at a time.
 This is controlled by TfL staff at each end of the bridge - but any regular user of the bridge will know that the limit is regularly ignored, and two or even three buses are often seen crossing the bridge at the same time.

 The bridge has been closed temporarily several times in the past, either because it broke, or for maintenance, or because of bombing attempts.
-The most recent closure before the current one was in 2018, for repairs to the road surface, but these had little effect and the roadway is now in terrible condition through having to cope with 20,000 cars and 1,800 buses a day.
+The most recent closure before the current one was in 2018, for repairs to the road surface, but these had little effect and the roadway is now in terrible condition through having to cope with around 25,000 cars and 1,800 buses a day.